Goats cheese cannelloni stuffed with spinach, cottage cheese & goat cheese before being baked in tomato sauce with a

-- Whilst this is cooling take the cottage cheese and goats' cheese and mix together, you can do this by hand or in a mixer.
+- Whilst the spinach is cooling take the cottage cheese and goat's cheese and mix them together, you can do this by hand or in a mixer.

-- Press the moisture out of the spinach and finely chop and add to the cottage cheese filling.
+- Press the moisture out of the spinach and finely chop it then add to the cottage cheese filling.

 - Add the egg yolk, nutmeg and then mix again to combine.

 - Taste and season with salt and pepper as required.

 - Place this mix in a piping bag with a nozzle about the same size as the cannelloni tubes.

-- Fill the cannelloni tubes and lay them into the base of a 20cm x 15cm casserole dish.
+- Fill the cannelloni tubes and lay them into the base of a 20cm x 15cm (8x6") casserole dish.

 - Cut the mozzarella into 6 slices and place on top of the passata.